-The financial statements for the period from April 28, 2021 until December 31, 2021 of HMH Holding B.V. were authorized for issue by the Board of Directors on April 26, 2023.
+The financial statements for the year from January 1, 2022 until December 31, 2022 of HMH Holding B.V. were authorized for issue by the Board of Directors on April 26, 2023.

 Independent auditor's report

 To: the General Meeting of Shareholders and the Audit Committee of HMH Holding B.V.